 FIS Worldloppet Cup competitors who do not qualify for the Red Group (5.
 Red Group) must provide proof of qualification for the elite wave upon registration to the event according to the OC rules.

 An elite start group (known as the 'Red Group') will be formed from the following athletes:

-- any athlete who has completed at least four races and finishes in the top 10 places in the overall ranking of the previous FIS Marathon Cup season for the first and second races of the running season.
+a. any athlete who has completed at least four races and finishes in the top 10 places in the overall ranking of the previous FIS Worldlopet Cup season for the first and second races of the running season.
 Thereafter, the updated current season’s ranking is valid.
 The ranking list for the Red Group will be updated after every second race (race two, race four, race six and so on) of the current season.

-- any athlete currently seeded in the red group of the FIS World Cup.
+c. any athlete currently seeded in the red group of the FIS World Cup.